AlaBouali/xtelnet/README.md

-To start a manual interactive session after login, just do:
+<h4>To start a manual interactive session after login, just do:</h4>

 import xtelnet